Forreca05/Investments-Chatbot/README.md

     ```
   This script handles the parsing, chunking, and embedding creation stages.
 The resulting index will be saved to disk.
 Explore the `src/ingestion` directory for the code responsible for these steps.

-  **Important**: This step is only implemented for PDF FIles.
-Please consider implementing the `Loader` classes for the other types of documents that you want to pass to the chatbot (e.g. DOCX).

 **3. Running the Application**